vl4ds/Documentation/introduction/what-can-developers-do/device-type-overview.rst

 Off.

-When a SmartApp interacts with the virtual representation of a device, it knows that the device supports certain actions based on it’s capabilities.
+When a SmartApp interacts with the virtual representation of a device, it knows that the device supports certain actions based on its capabilities.
 A device that has the ‘switch’ capability must support both the ‘on’ and ‘off’ actions.
 In this way, all switches are the same, and it doesn’t matter to the SmartApp what kind of switch is actually